aklajnert/mkdocs-simple-hooks/README.md

 have the same API as the desired hook.
 To see available hooks and their API, see the events chapter in the [documentation][mkdocs-hooks].

+## Example

 Let's say you want to copy the `README.md` file to `docs/index.md`.
-To do that, create a new file, let's say `docs/hooks.py`, and put the following function there:
+To do that, create a new file, e.g.: `docs/hooks.py`, and put the following function there:

 ```python
 import shutil